wang56678/dexon/core/vm/sqlvm/README.md

 1. Add new ID to pk
 1. Update auto increment field if in need
 1. Update default field if in need
-1. Check foreign key exists
+1. Check if foreign key exists
 	1. Increase target reference count
 1. Check index
 	1. Create empty index if not existing